raspberrypilearning/swarms-schools-flocks/en/step_4.md

 title: Eat the food
 ---

-A small addition to your code will make the it disappear when it is touched by a clone.
+A small addition to your code will make the food disappear when it is touched by a clone.

-On your animal sprite add blocks so that when a clone touches the food sprite, it broadcasts a message
+On your **animal** sprite, add blocks so that when a clone touches the **food** sprite, it broadcasts a message.

 ```blocks3
 when I start as a clone